soundpress/RulesOfNYC/docs/c04/index.rst

 (a) The Request for Proposals (RFP) – Contents.
 RFPs must include the following data:

-   (1) statement that the contract award will be made to the responsible proposer whose proposal represents the best value to the City by optimizing quality, cost and efficiency and therefore is determined to be the most advantageous to the City, taking into consideration the price and such other factors or criteria that are set forth in the RFP, including the quantitative preference to be provided to proposals submitted by certified M/WBEs for which there is a goal established pursuant to section 6-129 of the New York City Administrative Code;
+   (1) statement that the contract award will be made to the responsible proposer whose proposal represents the best value to the City by optimizing quality, cost and efficiency and therefore is determined to be the most advantageous to the City, taking into consideration the price and such other factors or criteria that are set forth in the RFP, including the quantitative preference to be provided to proposals submitted by vendors that are M/WBEs or State-certified M/WBEs;

    (2) statement of work or scope of services statement, performance requirements, and any special instructions;